rschuetzler/datacom-labs/Exercise 2 - View Network Configuration/2-View Network Configuration-Submission.md

 7\) What was the average round trip time (rtt) when pinging 127.0.0.1?

+8\) How many routers did your traceroute to google.com pass through on its way?

+9\) What site did you use for the visual traceroute tool?
+How many states did the route visit?

 6\) What parts of this exercise was most confusing?
 This could be a concept that was not explained clearly, a command that did not work as you expected, or anything else that you think could be improved.